aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 title: "How to Attach Image to Email with Aspose.Email for Java"
 linktitle: "How to Attach Image to Email with Aspsoe.Email"
 second_title: "Aspose.Email Java Email Management API"
-description: "Learn how to attach image to email using Aspose.Email for Java, send HTML email with embedded image, and optimize image size for email."
+description: "Learn how to attach image email using Aspose.Email for Java, embed image HTML email, send HTML email, and reduce email size with SMTP Java."
 weight: 14
 url: /java/advanced-email-attachments/embedding-images-as-attachments/
-date: 2025-11-30
+date: 2026-01-29
 ---

 {{< blocks/products/pf/main-wrap-class >}}